Engine shop visit

 Evidence normally required

-- engine shop-visit package
+- The engine shop-visit package including the shop report and workscope

 Common discrepancies